arundquist/synchronous-dashboard/README.md

 * code.gs: paste in the code in this repository called code.js (I call it .js here for good formatting)
 * pusher.gs: paste in the code called pusher.gs
 * main.html: paste in the code called main.html

+Note that the spreadsheet will then have a custom menu item that will clear out all the data in chats, present, lowered, raised hands, and transfers.

 Update your pusher info and your user email in the places with all caps.